6lyxt/streamsynth/README.md

-# rostig
+# streamsynth
-rostig.rs is a content managment system built with rust &amp; prism
+streamsynth is a content managment system powered by php8.2 & react

 # Overview